mariyamansuri99/IST_782/IST_718_BigDataAnalytics_Project/README.md

 3. **Report:**
    - Open the report using a PDF reader.
    - Read through the sections to understand the detailed methodology and results.

-## Contact Information
-For any questions or collaboration opportunities, please reach out to:
-- **Rithvik Rangaraj**
-- **Mariya Mansuri**
-- **Harshada Daund**

----
-Thank you for exploring our project on Efficient Supply Chain Management for HIV Health Commodities!